RayHightower/RayHightower.com/_posts/2016-01-12-how-to-record-screencasts-with-or-without-quicktime.markdown

 ### Hardware for Recording HDMI Output

-Another _gotcha_: I banged my head against the wall for several days, looking at multiple screencast recording solutions for Linux on the Parallella.
+Another _gotcha_: I banged my head against the wall for several days, exploring multiple screencast recording alternatives for Linux on the Parallella.
 None of the software solutions worked as required.
 But one hardware solution, smaller than an iPhone and available for $150 at Best Buy, worked immediately: Elgato HD60.

 <img src=/images/elgato_parallella_800.jpg alt="Parallella with Elgato Game Capture HD 60" >